evmos/ethermint/docs/architecture/adr-001-state.md

 using the `CommitStateDB` concrete type.

-The `CommitStateDB` performs state updates by having a direct access to the `sdk.Context`, the evm's `sdk.StoreKey`, and external `Keepers` for account and balances.
+The `CommitStateDB` performs state updates by having a direct access to the `sdk.Context`, the evm's `sdk.StoreKey` and external `Keepers` for account and balances.
 Currently, the context field needs to be set on every block or state transition using `WithContext(ctx)` in order to pass the updated block and transaction data to the `CommitStateDB`.

-However, traditionally in Cosmos SDK-based chains it has been the `Keeper` the de-facto abstraction that manages access the key-value store (`KVStore`) owned by the module through the store key.
+However, traditionally in Cosmos SDK-based chains, the `Keeper` type has been the de-facto abstraction that manages access the key-value store (`KVStore`) owned by the module through the store key.
 `Keepers` usually hold a reference to external module `Keepers` to perform functionality outside of the scope of their module.